Hsaini05/Pong-Game-Starter-Code-the-OG/README.md

 # Pong Game Starter Code
 This is a place for you to start building your Pong Game!
+Game link (https://github.com/Hsaini05/Pong-Game-Starter-Code-the-OG)

 ###  Project Description
 Create a game where you move the paddle from left to right to try and keep the bouncing ball from touching the ground.
 If it touches the ground you lose the game.